Los Angeles Chapter 13 Bankruptcy Lawyer

 Effective Debt Relief Through Repayment

 At Wadhwani & Shanfeld, we believe choosing the right attorney is the first step in overcoming your financial debt.
-Our firm has successfully filed more than 10,000 bankruptcy cases, and we are dedicated to helping people get back on their feet after a financial set-back.
-If you need to resolve your debt, but you did not qualify for Chapter 7 bankruptcy, Chapter 13 may be the ideal alternative for you.
+Our firm has successfully helped more than 20,000 clients and we are dedicated to helping people get back on their feet after a financial set-back.
+If you need to resolve your debt, but you did not qualify for Chapter 7 bankruptcy, then Chapter 13 may be the ideal alternative for you.

 Chapter 13 bankruptcy may benefit individuals in the following situations:

 - Seeking resolution for overwhelming debt, but wanting to keep nonexempt property

 - Failed to qualify for Chapter 7 bankruptcy